 Giving gifts is an art: you have to know someone well enough to know what they like, what they already have, and what will make them feel special.
-Travel gifts are even harder because you throw in complications like having limited space in your suitcase and recipients who would (often) rather have experiences than things.
+Travel gifts are even harder because recipients would (often) rather have experiences than things.
 This year’s guide to unique travel gifts attempts to balance everything and stay on a budget.

-So without further ado, here are my recommendations on gifts for people who love to travel.
+So without further ado, here are my recommendations on unique gifts for people who love to travel.

 Several of these recommendations include affiliate links.
 Shopping through these links is one of the easiest ways you can support my work — and it’s the same exact cost as buying directly.
 Thanks for clicking!

 Unique Travel Gifts – for the Person Who Has Everything

 It can be impossible finding a gift for someone who already has everything, but here are a few travel gifts ideas to inspire you.

 The best travel gifts are ones that you can use in everyday life, too.
 I love Fitbits to keep track of steps while traveling (it’s easy to hit 15,000 in a city like London) and the bangle straps make them look like jewelry or watches instead of those ugly rubber bands.

 | Map Origami

 Thoughtful gifts don’t have to be expensive and these DIY paper flowers made from recycled maps are cute and easy to personalize.
 You can choose a map from anywhere in the world to make them unique gifts specifically for the recipient.